cloudpassion1801/assignment/README.md

 I am choosing Method 3 & using Cloud as Azure .
 You can validate it two way

 a) Quick Run Locally

 b) CI/ CD process

+I can also see some challenges on Scaling of this mediawiki app .
+Which are mentioned over here.

 ### Quick run Locally
+Step 1 : Ensure that you have full filled prerequisite .

 c) Clone this project locally